kentlizardo/cs-423-a2/README.md

 ```

 # AI Usage Statement
 The only usage of AI in this project was to assist in generation of various Makefile(s) for MsBuild and Mono and the .NET CLI.
-The only included one in the Makefile was the .NET build process.
+The only work affected was the latest Makefile for the .NET build process.
 No other usage of AI.